Triston Casas Preview, Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- Royals pitchers combine to rank 23rd in baseball in home runs surrendered (176 total, 1.3 per game).
+- Royals pitchers combine to rank 23rd in baseball in home runs allowed (177 total, 1.3 per game).

-- Marsh makes the start for the Royals, his eighth of the season.
-He is 0-7 with a 5.47 ERA and 59 strikeouts in 49 1/3 innings pitched.

-- His last appearance was on Sunday against the Seattle Mariners, when the right-hander went 5 2/3 innings, surrendering three earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.